In the on-going war to increase customer loyalty, where should you focus your customer experience efforts?

 Hygiene attributes are the core of what customers expect from your business.
 Unfortunately, delivering them above a certain minimum standard will not improve customer loyalty or increase Net Promoter Score.

-However, not having these attributes will have a large negative impact on your customer purchase intention and customer loyalty.
+Not having these attributes will have a large negative impact on your customer purchase intention and customer loyalty.

 Another term for Hygiene Attributes is “table stakes.”

-Examples of Hygiene attributes include:
+Examples of Kano Model Hygiene attributes include:

 - Bank statement accuracy: customers expect bank statements to be accurate.
 Not having any errors will not win you any customer loyalty but one error will decrease it quickly.